A lawsuit claiming the use of red-light cameras in Arnold is unconstitutional was dismissed in Jefferson County court last week.

 The plaintiffs, being represented by Simon Law Firm, were ordered to pay defendants’ legal costs.

 "It proves what we've been saying the whole time, that it was written properly.
 It's been defended three times now," City Administrator Robert Shockey said.

 Red-light camera suits through the firm have been dismissed in Creve Coeur and Florissant.
-A Jackson County judge upheld the use of red-light cameras in Kansas City in June.
+A Jackson County judge in Kansas City in June.

 An appeal may already be in the works, according to a report from the St. Louis Post-Dispatch.
 A lawyer with Simon Law Firm told the newspaper they plan to appeal this case in addition to the three other dismissals.

 Arnold was the first city in the state to install red-light cameras.
 Missouri Department of Transportation data showed after installation, according to a previous Patch report.

 However, Shockey said red light tickets are back down.